188 Sponsored Online Programs Available

 It’s good to work out in advance what type of education you’re seeking from an online associates degree program.
 As mentioned above, there may be two types of online associates degrees: occupational degrees or transfer degrees.
 These two types are the difference between an A.S.
 Degree and an A.A.S.
 Degree.

-As an example, the A.A.S. or Associate of Applied Science Degree is a technical degree.
+T he A.A.S. or Associate of Applied Science Degree is a technical degree.
 When you are enrolled in an A.A.S. program, you will likely start right away in classes of your area of interest.
 For instance, you might still need a few liberal arts classes to be a Computer Technician, but you will be taking computer classes as soon as you enroll.

 These occupational degrees, rather than focusing on a broad education, might focus on teaching job-related skills so that students may be able to pursue a career immediately after graduation.
 These degrees are typically as follows: